JuanPautasso/jp-info/_talks/talk-3.md

 This work demonstrates the PCM’s ability to accurately predict imaging performance, supporting the development of advanced imaging techniques.

-The talk was presented at the **European Congress of Radiology 2023**, held in Vienna, Austria.
+The talk was presented at the European Congress of Radiology 2023, held in Vienna, Austria.

 For more information, visit the [Portfolio](/portfolio/) or [Publications](/publications/) sections of this website.